sf-wdi-18/notes/deploy_node_mongo.md

 			   "YOUR OWN LOCAL URL HERE")
 ```

-And we are ready to integrate mongo.
+And we are ready to integrate mongolab.

 ## Adding Bower Integration

-Make sure to run the following or check your `package.json` to make sure that all your depenedencies are present.
+Check your `package.json` to make sure that all your depenedencies are present.
 If something is missing install it, e.g. run the following if you don't have `bower`:

 ```bash
 npm install --save bower